 Police and researchers have developed a variety of different policing strategies, philosophies, and methods for dealing with crime.
 Often, different approaches to policing overlap because different groups come up with similar solutions to the same problems.
-These various approaches may be aimed at goals that include crime prevention, effective use of police resources, or suspect location.
+Policing strategies have varying goals including crime prevention, effective use of police resources, or suspect location.
 Rigorous research can determine which strategies are the most effective in various circumstances.

 The first step in knowing what to do is knowing what works … and what hasn’t.